Universal limitation of quantum information recovery: symmetry versus coherence

-where $\calF:=\calF_{\rho_{ BR_B}}(X_B\otimes1_{R_B})$ which is the quantum coherence in the initial state of the system $BR_B$.
-The quantity $\Delta_+$ is a measure of possible change on the local conserved quantities, i.e., $\Delta_+:=(\calD_{X_A}+\calD_{X_{A'}})/2$ where $\calD_{X_A}$ and $\calD_{X_{A'}}$ are the differences between the maximum and minimum eigenvalues of the operators $X_A$ and $X_{A'}$, respectively.
-The inequality (\ref{SIQ1}) shows a close relation between the recovery error, the dynamical fluctuation, and the quantum coherence.
-Note that a dynamical fluctuation is generically finite, since the systems $A$ and $B$ interact with each other via the unitary operation.
-Suppose that no quantum coherence exists in the initial state of the system $BR_B$, the perfect recovery is impossible.
-High performance recovery is possible only when the quantum coherence in the system $BR_B$ is sufficiently filled in the initial state.
-One can interpret the relation as a trade-off relation between the recovery error and quantum coherence.
-We show a specific example in the supplementary information \ref{alleviation}, where filling the quantum coherence in $BR_B$ actually makes the error $\delta$ smaller than $\SA/8\Delta_{+}$.
+The inequality (\ref{SIQ1}) shows a close relation between the recovery error (irreversibility), the dynamical fluctuation, and the quantum coherence.
+It shows that when the dynamical fluctuation is finite, \g{perfect recovery} is impossible.
+Moreover, high performance recovery is possible only when the quantum coherence \g{sufficiently fills} the initial state of $BR_B$.
+Note that the dynamical fluctuation is generically finite, since the systems $A$ and $B$ interact with each other via the unitary operation.
+We show a specific example in Supplementary Materials Supp.$\rm I I$, where filling vast quantum coherence in $BR_B$ actually makes the error $\delta$ smaller than $\SA/8\Delta_{+}$ and negligibly small.

 The above inequality uses the quantum coherence $\calF$ of the initial state of $BR_B$.
-We can also show another inequality with the quantum coherence of the final state, which is the second main relation:
+We can also \g{establish} another inequality with the quantum coherence of the final state, which is the second main relation \cite{footnoteA2}: